 Types of Fraud

-There are many different forms of fraud all depending on what the suspect is said to have lied about in order to profit.
+There are many different kinds of fraud charges in California and they all depend on what the suspect is said to have lied about.
 For example, an increasingly common form of fraud is that involving fundraisers, whether for the individual’s own fraudulent needs or to raise money for a charitable group that may or may not exist.
 Similarly, some people lie about their disabilities in order to bring their pets with them where they would not otherwise be welcome or in order to park in handicapped spaces illegally.

 It’s also common for drivers to use fraudulent vehicle registrations or to lie about their state of residency to avoid paying registration fees in California.
 Some people will even go so far as to purposefully get in car accidents in order to collect money from insurance companies, a subset of the more broad occurrence of insurance fraud.